PaulFrankling/PaulFrankling-online-cv/README.md

 ### Acknowledgements
    * My Mentor for his highly constructive help.
-   * The Code Institute's tutor support for quicly assisting with any problems or queries.
+   * The Code Institute's tutor support for quickly assisting with any problems or queries.